mohsen-d/ajab/README.md

         return a * b;
     }

+    const anotherPrivateFunction = (a, b) => {
+        return a / b;
+    }

-instead of `require`, import your module using `ajab` :
+To test the private functions, in your tests, instead of `require`, import your module using `ajab` :

     const ajab = required('ajab');
     const myModule = ajab('./myModule');

-This way your private functions will be available just like an exported function:
+`ajab` makes your private functions available just like an exported function so you can test them directly:

     // in jest:
     test("My private function should be testable", () => {